revl/autoforge/README.md

 ----

-_This project is under active development, but it's far from being ready.
+_This project is experimental, unfinished, and all but abandoned._
-Please do not attempt to make use of it until this notice disappears._

 ----